 Organizations of war veterans are entitled to have free use of state of Utah armories as meeting places, provided such use shall not interfere with the use of armories by the National Guard or organized militia of Utah.

-Hunting and Fishing License Privileges
+Fishing License Privileges